DavidMarPas/davidmarpas/README.md

 - 🦾 I’m currently working on **control architectures using Artificial Intelligence techniques to adapt the assistance of assistive robots.**

-- 🌱 I’m currently doing my **PhD in Bioengineering**.
+- 🧠 I’m doing my **PhD in Bioengineering**.
 In my thesis, I'm using biosignals as inputs of Machine Learning models to adapt and personalize the assistance of rehabilitation and assistance robots.

 - 🤖 I have experience with **Robotic Operating System (ROS) for the development and control of robots.**

-- 📊 I also have experience in **data analysis and Machine Learning model development.**
+- 📊 I also have vast experience in **data analysis and Machine Learning model development.**

 - 📝 My papers can be found in [my Google Scholar profile](https://scholar.google.com/citations?user=e2ZbuKAAAAAJ&hl=es).